europeana/Europeana1914-1918/project-set-up.md

 ### secret token

-create a secret token file. edit the file and make sure the token is a phrase of at least 30 characters within quotes.
+create a secret token file and edit the file as appropriate. make sure the token is a phrase of at least 30 characters within quotes.

 ```
 cp config/initializers/secret_token.rb.example config/initializers/secret_token.rb